Aston Martin may lose U.S. dealers without safety exemption

 A rejection could keep 670 vehicles out of the United States, according to Aston Martin.
 It wants exemptions for the DB9 model, priced at $186,525, until September 2016, and for the Vantage, which sells for $119,525, until September 2017.

 Aston Martin has struggled in recent years.
-It is not part of a wider automotive group like other high-end British brands such as Tata-owned Jaguar Land Rover and Volkswagen-owned Bentley.
+It is not part of a wider automotive group like other high-end British brands such as Tata-owned Jaguar Land Rover and Volkswagen-owned Bentley (VOWG_p.DE).

 The central England-based firm hired senior Nissan executive Andy Palmer as its new boss after nine months without a CEO, Reuters reported on Tuesday.